ebuzyuma/LinqToSoql/README.md

  - Usual select (you should specify all fields you want to be selected)
  - Direct access to lookup field (ChildToParentRelationShip)
  - Where with base comparison and logical operators
+ - LIKE operator: you can use StartsWith, EndsWith, Contains and Like(extention) methods with strings)

 ###ToDo's
- - SOQL comparison operators: LIKE, IN, NOT IN, INCLUDES, EXCLUDES
+ - SOQL comparison operators: IN, NOT IN, INCLUDES, EXCLUDES
  - fix nullable convertation
  - ParentToChildRelationShip
  - OrderBy